zenforcode/awscert-repo/aws-developer-cert/Lecture02-00.md

 -   VMWare Cloud
 -   Amazon app runner

-In this chapter, you will explore Amazon Elastic Compute Cloud (Amazon EC2), which allows you to launch virtual machines called instances.
+In this lecture, you will explore Amazon Elastic Compute Cloud (**Amazon EC2**), which allows you to launch virtual machines called instances.
 You will learn about the components of an EC2 instance and explore an example of customizing an instance to run an application.
 Then, to learn how to customize the network environment for your instances, you will explore the network controls of Amazon Virtual Private Cloud (VPC).
 Finally, you will review some of the concerns related to managing your compute and networking environments.

 Amazon EC2 and Amazon VPC are foundational services, and many of the concepts introduced in this chapter are transferrable to working with other AWS services.